cpetrecca/witcher-potions-challenge/README.md

 Components not really TDD made but Unit Tests in place.
 To be honest this iu not my strongest point but took the chance to refresh knowledge.

-Best damage combination algorithm TDD-made on a custom Hook
+Best damage combination algorithm TDD-made on a custom Hook Installed  @testing-library/react-hooks for testing Hook without making a test component As an autocritic all the dev dependencies should had been instaled under that or moved in the package.json file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).